 Why You Should Do More Than Bench for Triceps

 As mentioned above, physique athletes and bodybuilders need to do more than bench press to build their triceps.
 It just won’t be enough to give them the kind of results they’re looking for.
+This is because in physique-based sports, athletes are evaluated on their overall muscle development and symmetry.

-Why?
-Because in physique based sports, the athlete is judged on overall muscle development and symmetry.
 While the bench press will work the triceps a bit, it won’t be enough to properly develop all three heads of the triceps, and could leave an athlete’s arm development lacking.

 Bench press is a great way to measure strength, but that doesn’t mean it will give an athlete an impressive set of triceps.